JamieCallan117/CC-117-legacy-/README.md

+# Currently being remade in JavaScript, no new features will be added to this version

 # CC-117

 This is a Discord bot for the Discord server containing the guild members of the Wynncraft MMORPG Minecraft server, Chiefs Of Corkus.